 4. Remove from the heat and immediately pour into the container.
 Quickly add 1 tbsp syrup (not more) of your choice (or a tiny amount of food coloring, using tooth picks.)
 Mix well.

 5. Chill in the fridge until it has set.
 It should be firm enough to cut.

 6. Remove from the fridge and cut into small pieces (about 2 to 3 cm dices) and place them on a baking sheet.
-Let the candies sit there for 5 to 6 days until their surface dries out completely.
-The candies will be crystallized with a jewelry finish.
-They are crunchy outside, but inside texture is like jelly.
+You can also coat the pieces with sugar to make them sweeter.

-7. You can keep your “kohakutou” in an airtight container for about 2 weeks.
+You can keep your “kohakutou” in an airtight container for about 2 weeks.